Brompheniramine (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding.
-Tell your doctor if you have an enlarged prostate or an overactive thyroid.
-Your doctor needds to know if you have a history of asthma, glaucoma, heart disease, high blood pressure, or stomach ulcers.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have an enlarged prostate, hyperthyroidism, or a history of asthma, glaucoma, heart disease, high blood pressure, or stomach ulcers.

 - Older adults may be more sensitive to the effects of this medicine.